sumovishal/sumologic-go-sdk/docs/WebhookDefinition.md

 `func (o *WebhookDefinition) HasConnectionSubtype() bool`

 HasConnectionSubtype returns a boolean if a field has been set.

+### GetResolutionPayload

+`func (o *WebhookDefinition) GetResolutionPayload() string`

+GetResolutionPayload returns the ResolutionPayload field if non-nil, zero value otherwise.

+### GetResolutionPayloadOk

+`func (o *WebhookDefinition) GetResolutionPayloadOk() (*string, bool)`

+GetResolutionPayloadOk returns a tuple with the ResolutionPayload field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetResolutionPayload

+`func (o *WebhookDefinition) SetResolutionPayload(v string)`

+SetResolutionPayload sets ResolutionPayload field to given value.

+### HasResolutionPayload

+`func (o *WebhookDefinition) HasResolutionPayload() bool`

+HasResolutionPayload returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)